varshaelza/Book-Store-Project/README.md

 # Book-Store-Project
-Book Store Application created using ASP.NET ,Angular and SQL .
+A Book Store Application created using ASP.NET ,Angular and SQL .